 An integral part of Monmouth’s overall campus life program, the Student Center serves as a gathering area for all segments of the University community.
 It is an area where students meet informally and formally to share common interests and develop friendships.
-The Student Center includes dining facilities, lounges, the Santander Bank office and ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
+The Student Center includes dining facilities, lounges, ATM, computer labs, and meeting rooms, and is the site of many campus and community events.
 The facility also houses the Student Government Association, the Student Activities Board, and many student organization offices.

 Student Activities Board